-Other expenditure is accounted for on an accruals basis.

-CEP payments relate to National Insurance Contributions due to the Contributions Agency resulting from members who have left the Scheme.
+Other expenditure includes final pay control charges and it is accounted for on an accruals basis.
+CEP payments relate to National Insurance Contributions due to the Contributions Agency in respect of members who have left the Scheme.

 2.10 Scheme liability